Wind and Truth: Plot

 Kaladin and Szeth settle at the riverbank near Koring after recovering Kalak's Honorblade from the deceased Stone Shaman, Sivi.
 At night, while Kaladin performs a Kata, Szeth is transported into Shadesmar and encounters his former master and wielder of Battar's Honorblade - the Elsecaller, Pozen-Son-Nash, along with the Edgedancer assassin wielding Vedel's Honorblade.
-Unable to summon his Shardblade, Szeth quickly evades the attacks and outmaneuvers the assassin upon sensing Nightblood, his sword, calling to him.
+Unable to summon his Shardblade, Szeth quickly outmaneuvers the assassin upon sensing Nightblood, his sword, calling to him.
 Szeth manages to recover Nightblood and kill the assassin, and Pozen kills himself, trapping Szeth in Shadesmar.
 However, Szeth uses the Honorblade and escapes, recovering two Honorblades.

-While being stranded in the spiritual realm, Dalinar and Navani arrive at the time of ancient Shinovar when humanity arrives on Roshar after leaving their devastated home planet, Ashyn.
+While being stranded in the spiritual realm, Dalinar and Navani arrive at the time of ancient Shinovar when humanity first arrives on Roshar after leaving their devastated home planet, Ashyn.
 Dalinar and Navani encounter an ancient spren known as the Wind, who serves as the guide to achieve their goal.
-With the Stormfather refusing to aid, Navani manages to bond with the herald Shalash's ribbon, which causes the visions to change.
-Shallan, Rlain, and Renarin enter the spiritual realm, arriving at the same time as Dalinar and Navani, but choose to remain hidden to thwart Mraize from finding the Unmade.
-Shallan realizes that her persona, Formless, appears when she tries to stop Mraize.
+With the Stormfather refusing to aid, Navani manages to bond with the herald Shalash's ribbon, which causes the visions to alter.
+Shallan, Rlain, and Renarin enter the spiritual realm, arriving at the same time as Dalinar and Navani, but choose to remain hidden to stop Mraize and Iyatil from finding the Unmade.
+Shallan realizes that her persona, Formless, appears when she tries to thwart Mraize.
 Meanwhile, in Azir, Adolin struggles to fend off Odium's troops while befriending Yanagawn, the Azish emperor, and teaching him battle tactics.

-Odium approaches Moash and gives him crystalline spikes through his eyes that allow him to see through Investiture.
-Odium then visits Kharbranth to sustain himself from logic, believing his only success in protecting his family is through war.
+Odium approaches a blind Moash and gives him crystalline spikes through his eyes that allow him to see Sprens and Investiture.
+Odium then visits Kharbranth, believing his only success in protecting his family is war.